-The idea of globalization which has evolved over the last century, and which continues to grow, has resulted not only in a great flood of information and the free flow of capital, but also in the highlighting of commonalities between different faiths.
-Migration due to different reasons has led to different ways of expressing faith, and is no longer bound to geographical areas which has been the case for a long time.
-This has resulted in religion appearing more obvious, and so many have discussed the idea of the "return of religion."
-The question is, was religion ever gone?
-Maybe in some areas of the Western world, or in the dictatorships of Eastern Europe, the aim was to leave religion as a part of ancient times, but that never really happened, and globalization has shown that religion still has an influence on society and faith must be taken into account when we create a more sustainable world.
+The idea of globalization, which has evolved over the last century, and which continues to grow, has resulted not only in a great flood of information and the free flow of capital, but also in the highlighting of commonalities between different faiths.
+No longer bound to geographical areas, which has been the case for a long time, growing migration has led to different ways of expressing faith.
+Religion appears more obvious, and many discuss the idea of the "return of religion."
+The question is, did religion ever disappear?

+Maybe in some areas of the Western world, or in the dictatorships of Eastern Europe, the aim was to leave religion behind as if it was part of ancient times.
+Arguably, that never really happened and globalization has revealed that religion still has an influence on society and faith must be taken into account when we create a more sustainable world.

-In a context where faiths meet each other, where people practice their faiths beside each other and live together in a global world, the dialogue between faiths is even more important, not only when it comes to the content of each other's faith, but also in what way we shall build a sustainable society.
-The huge challenge of climate change demands that humanity must come together in a way we have not seen before, to transform our society into a low carbon society, and this must be addressed quickly.
+In a context where faiths meet each other, where people practice their faiths beside each other and live together in a global world, the dialogue between faiths is even more important, not only when it comes to the content of each other's faith, but also when deciding how we should build a sustainable society.
+The huge challenge of climate change demands that humanity come together in a way we have not seen before, to transform our society into a low carbon society, and this must be addressed quickly.
 This is where religions and faiths could play a central role in finding a common vision which energizes the process.
 It should be clear to decision-makers today that faiths could, and maybe also must, play an important part in designing the global community.
-If we leave out the faiths, the process of transformation will be much harder to realize.
+If we leave this out, the process of transformation will be much harder to realize.